Spotted Demon (bull): Season 2017

-At the BFTS event in Sacramento, California’s 15/15 Bucking Battle, Spotted Demon bucked off Jess Lockwood in 4.66 seconds for a bull score of 45.5 points.
+At the BFTS event in Sacramento, California's 15/15 Bucking Battle, Spotted Demon bucked off Jess Lockwood in 4.66 seconds for a bull score of 45.5 points.
 At the BFTS event in Anaheim, California, he bucked off Guilherme Marchi in 7.44 seconds for a score of 44.25 points.
 At the BFTS event in Arlington, Texas, he bucked off Wallace de Oliveira in 2.98 seconds for a bull score of 45 points.
 The next day at the American Rodeo, also in Arlington, Texas, he bucked off Mike Lee in 4 seconds flat for a bull score of 44.75 points.
 At the BFTS event in Glendale, Arizona, Spotted Demon was ridden by 2016 PBR World Champion Cooper Davis for 90.5 points.
 The bull scored 44.75 points.
-Davis broke Spotted Demon’s consecutive buckoff streak of 24.
+Davis broke Spotted Demon's consecutive buckoff streak of 24.
 He admitted that he never could understand why other riders had trouble with him.
 After riding him, he realized that the bull was much stronger than he had thought.
 He was always trying to pull the rider down.
 Davis had to adjust for that tactic.

-At the BFTS event in Tacoma, Washington’s 15/15 Bucking Battle, Spotted Demon bucked off two-time PBR World Champion J.B.
+At the BFTS event in Tacoma, Washington's 15/15 Bucking Battle, Spotted Demon bucked off two-time PBR World Champion J.B.
 Mauney in 4.74 seconds for a score of 44.75.
 The next day in Tacoma, during the regular BFTS event, he bucked off Cody Nance in 6.19 for a score of 44 points.
-At the BFTS Last Cowboy Standing event held in Conjunction with Las Vegas’ Helldorado Days rodeo, Kaique Pacheco successfully defended his Last Cowboy Standing title.
+At the BFTS Last Cowboy Standing event held in Conjunction with Las Vegas' PRCA-sanctioned Helldorado Days rodeo, Kaique Pacheco successfully defended his Last Cowboy Standing title.
 He rode Spotted Demon for a score of 90 points in Round 3.
 He was the defending champion of the event and the ride helped him clinch the title for a second consecutive year.
 The bull earned a bull score of 43.75 points.
 Pacheco won $150,000.

 At the Velocity Tour event in Salinas, California, held in conjunction with the California Rodeo Salinas, Spotted Demon bucked off Rubens Barbosa in 7.06 seconds for 46 points.
-At the Velocity Tour event in Santa Barbara, California held in conjunction with the Old Spanish Days Fiesta Stock Horse Show and Rodeo, he bucked off Chandler Bownds in 0.13 second season for a score of 45.5.
+He was then successfully ridden at the rodeo in California Rodeo Salinas by Tyler Taylor, who was scored 89.5 points.
+At the Velocity Tour event in Santa Barbara, California, held in conjunction with the Old Spanish Days Fiesta Stock Horse Show and Rodeo, he bucked off Chandler Bownds in 0.13 second season for a score of 45.5.
 At the BFTS event in Nampa, Idaho, he bucked off Stormy Wing in 6.05 second season for a low score of 41 points.
-At the BFTS event in San Jose, California, he bucked off Kaique Pacheco in 3.53 seconds for another sub-par score of 42.75.
+At the BFTS event in San Jose, California, he bucked off Kaique Pacheco in 3.53 seconds for another subpar score of 42.75.